All Episodes

 They all call you biignant because you can't speak in any language.

-And uh so I I also failed world geography and civics, physics being the study of politics tells me God has a sense of humor that I wound up being A United States Senator.
+Civics being the study of politics, tells me God has a sense of humor that I wound up being a United States Senator.

-Unfortunately, after seven years in the Senate, I notice on the left, there are a lot of people who are not passing basic civics for our nation.
+Unfortunately, after seven years in the Senate, I noticed on the left there are a lot of people who are not passing basic civics for our nation.

 I mean, in other words, because I look, I had a similar story.